 Shiva.
 Back to the hotel for breakfast and proceed for the sightseeing

-are the Stupas, excavated ruins of monasteries, Ashoka Pillar, Deer
+excavated ruins of monasteries, Ashoka Pillar, Deer Park, where

-first sermon, Dhamekh Stupa, Bodhi tree, Moolgandha Kuti Vihara
+Dhamekh Stupa, Bodhi tree, Moolgandha Kuti Vihara and Archaeology

 on the banks of the Holy Ganges.
 Overnight: Varanasi.